aleph2c/miros-rabbitmq/doc/installing_infrastructure.rst

        shell: sudo service rabbitmq-server restart
        ignore_errors: True

-This file references a couple of jinja2 templates, rabbitmq-env.conf.j2 and rabbitmq.config.j2.
+This file references a couple of `jinja2 <http://jinja.pocoo.org/docs/2.10/>`_ templates, rabbitmq-env.conf.j2 and rabbitmq.config.j2.
+Normally an `Ansible <http://docs.ansible.com/>`_ script would populate the variables in a `jinja2 <http://jinja.pocoo.org/docs/2.10/>`_ template, then write the resulting file to disk, but in this example it just writes out the template file without any alteration.

 Here is the ``rabbit-env.conf.j2`` file: